 4B.
 In case of 1B, if the SMF observes PDU Session related event(s) that AF has subscribed to, the SMF sends notification to the AF directly.

 4c-4d.
 When receiving the notification with the URI for AF acknowledgement from the SMF, the AF invokes Nsmf_EventExposure_AppRelocationInfo service operation by sending an HTTP POST request to the callback URI "{ackUri}" to acknowledge the notification, and the SMF sends a "204 No Content" response to the AF.
+The AF may provide the EAS IP replacement information to the SMF as described in 3GPP TS 29.508 [8] if the AF determines that the SMF supports the "EASIPreplacement" feature via the Nnrf_NFDiscovery service operation as defined in 3GPP TS 29.510 [51].
+The AF may provide an indication that buffering of uplink traffic to the target DNAI is needed to the SMF as described in 3GPP TS 29.508 [8] if the AF determines that the SMF supports the "ULBuffering" feature via the Nnrf_NFDiscovery service operation as defined in 3GPP TS 29.510 [51].

 5.5.3.3 AF requests targeting PDU Sessions not identified by an UE address